Brand Name Atrovent HFA Common Name ipratropium bromide aerosol

-Glaucoma: People with glaucoma should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Glaucoma: Ipratropium can make symptoms of glaucoma worse.
+If you have glaucoma, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 You will probably need to have regular eye examinations while you are using this medication.

-Prostate or urinary problems: People with prostate or urinary tract problems should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Prostate or urinary problems: Ipratropium can make symptoms of prostate enlargement or urinary problems worse.
+If you have a urinary tract problem, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while using this medication, contact your doctor immediately.